Regulate the IVF Industry

 ERLC Summary of Beliefs

-A desire to expand the family is generally a good desire, but there are serious ethical concerns specific to the practice of in vitro fertilization (IVF).
+A desire to expand the family is generally a good desire, and we grieve with those experiencing infertility.
+However, we cannot ignore serious ethical concerns specific to the practice of IVF.
 IVF results in harm to children and harm to mothers, many of whom are themselves unaware of the complications and moral concerns associated with IVF.
 We urge legislators to develop and implement a system of federal oversight that protects and informs women and ensures embryos are treated with care, even as we oppose the general practice of IVF.

 Broad Guidelines